 School may be out—but we’ve still got some knowledge to share.
-Follow these top 10 graduation party dos and don’ts for throwing the rad grad party your student deserves.
+Follow these top 10 graduation party dos and don’ts for planning a graduation party your high school or college grad deserves.

 DO send your invitations early